UKHomeOffice/dsa-jira/README.md

 # dsa-jira
 This repo houses the Docker Build image for DSA Jira.
 Any changes made to the Dockerfile are automatically pushed to ECR via a Drone pipeline.
-The current version of Jira is 8.13.25
+The current version uploaded to the ECR of Jira is 9.4.27

 ## Upgrading Jira
 A common use case for this repo is upgrading Jira.
 This can be achieved by simply amending the Jira version and tag in the .drone.yml file.